2lag/edit/README.md

 todo :
-- from performance profiler, focus on reducing the following calls :
-- - gettextextentpoint
-- - - save to static unless for variable word size usage
-- - textoutw
+- check textoutw calls make sure its justified
-- - - between line count and fps, this actually seems the most reasonable
+- - between line count and fps, this actually seems the most reasonable
-- - fillrect/get|releaseDC/settxt|setbk/line_count/load_cursor
+- check getclientrect/fillrect/get|releaseDC/settxt|setbk/line_count/load_cursor individually for each section
-- - - make sure theyre only called when needed, 100% extra logic can be added to reduce the amount of calls
+- - make sure theyre only called when needed, 100% extra logic can be added to reduce the amount of calls
 - add menu bar & functionality + keybinds ( wnd_type -> editproc -> wm_keydown )
 - - make "one time renderer" so you pass info and it draws itself
 - - - file